tipson007/WebApp-using-PhoneGap/README.md

 # project001
-webapp
-developed a web application using PhoneGap
+A Responsive web application using PhoneGap